pts/luuzcat/README.md

 Here is the full list of executable program files for Intel i86 systems:

 * *luuzcat.exe*: It's both a Win32 (i386) PE executable and a DOS MZ .exe executable.
 It works on both amd64 (64-bit) and i386 (32-bit) Windows systems, starting with Windows NT 3.1 (1993-07-27).
 It also works on IBM PC DOS 2.0 (1983-03-08) or later and MS-DOS 2.0 or later and DOS emulators.
+* *luuzcat.com*: A DOS .com executable program.
+It works on IBM PC DOS 2.0 (1983-03-08) or later and MS-DOS 2.0 or later and DOS emulators.
 * *luuzcat.mi8*:
    Minix 1.5–2.0.4 i86 (tested with Minix 1.5 i86 (1990-06-01),
    Minix 1.7.0 i86 (1995-05-30), Minix 1.7.5 i86 (1996-09-03),